 Frederick Hammersley artist residency

-Frederick Hammersley (1919-2009) spent most of his formative years, time as a student, and early career in California, where he garnered a reputation as an important abstract painter in the west coast scene (a prominent figure in the genre of mid-century hard-edged abstraction).
-In 1968 Hammersley moved to New Mexico and accepted a teaching appointment at the University of New Mexico.
-Hammersley resigned from teaching in 1971 but continued to live and work in Albuquerque for the remainder of his life.
-He was awarded a prestigious Guggenheim Fellowship in 1973 and received NEA grants in 1975 and 1977.
-More can be learned about Frederick Hammersley by visiting the Foundation’s website (www.hammersleyfoundation.org).
+Frederick Hammersley (1919-2009) spent most of his formative years, time as a student, and early career in California, where he garnered a reputation as an important abstract painter in the west coast scene and began a prominent career in geometric hard-edge painting in the late 1950s.
+In 1949-50, he taught himself lithography and produced an innovative group of prints through which he systematically explored the properties and interactions of color, line, value, and texture on various papers and even fabric.
+In 1968, Hammersley moved to Albuquerque and accepted a teaching appointment at the University of New Mexico.
+During this time, he was introduced to Art1, a newly developed computer program that enabled artists to create artworks using a mainframe machine and line printer.
+The computer drawings he made, which he sometimes called prints, are some of the earliest instances of computer art.
+Hammersley resigned from teaching in 1971 but continued to live and work in Albuquerque, receiving a prestigious Guggenheim Fellowship in 1973 and NEA grants in 1975 and 1977.
+He continued to paint, draw, and make prints, including a number of lithographs at Tamarind, until his death in 2009.

 2019 Head of a Woman: Redressing the Parallel Histories of Collaborative Printmaking and the Women’s Movement